-3.4 The Pensions Regulator (TPR)
+3.3 The Pensions Regulator (TPR)

-- 3.4.1 The Pensions Regulator examines the Scheme on an ongoing basis and has, for example, highlighted delays in LGPS Funds producing Annual Benefit Statements (ABS's).
-The Board was pleased to note that Powys once again produced its ABS's by the due date but nevertheless continues to seek assurances that the next set of ABS's will once again be delivered on time. - 3.4.2 A key achievement of the Board has been to undertake, with the Board Secretary, a continuous review of the Fund against the standards and expectations as reflected in TPR's Code of Practice 14.
-The assessment identifies areas in which the Fund needs to make improvements.

-3.4.3 The Board monitors TPR's annual review of its priorities, and takes appropriate account of these in agenda setting.
+- 3.3.1.
+The Pensions Regulator examines the Scheme on an ongoing basis and has, for example, highlighted delays across LGPS Funds in producing Annual Benefit Statements (ABS's).
+The Board was pleased to note that Powys once again produced its ABS's by the due date but nevertheless continues to seek assurances that the next set of ABS's will once again be delivered on time. - 3.3.2.
+A key achievement of the Board has been to undertake, with the Board Secretary, a continuous review of the Fund against the standards and expectations as reflected in TPR's Code of Practice 14.
+The assessment identifies areas in which the Fund needs to make improvements. - 3.3.3.
+The Board monitors TPR's annual review of its priorities, and takes appropriate account of these in agenda setting. - 3.3.4.
+With data quality being high on the agenda of the TPR, the Board reviewed the data quality testing procedure policy, which has now moved from an annual to a monthly testing process, which reduces risk of errors and breaches. - 3.3.5.
+During the year, the Pensions Regulator levied its first fine on an LGPS Fund, for the non-return of the Scheme Annual Return.
+The Board has in place progress review mechanisms which gained assurances that the Powys Scheme Annual Return would be completely in a timely manner.

-3.5 Reporting and Recording Breaches
+3.4 Reporting and Recording Breaches

-The Board, and all associated with the Fund, have a responsibility to report breaches of law to TPR.
+3.4.1.
+The Board, and all associated with the Fund, other than scheme members, have a responsibility to report significant breaches of law to TPR.
 The Committee accepted a previous recommendation from the Board relating to the administrative arrangements for the related function of the recording (less serious) beaches.
 These improved procedures are now in place.

-3.6 Scheme Advisory Board (SAB)
+3.5 Scheme Advisory Board (SAB)